I’ve always disliked using the term “vanilla” to describe pre-expansion WoW servers. There are a number of reasons for this.

 At the end of the day, using “Vanilla” to describe Classic WoW fails.
 The particular experience that a player has interacting with a game, or their memories of how they interacted with a past version of the game, should not be compared with a dessert you can buy in a store for a few dollars.
 Calling it ice cream removes its meaning, its importance, its significance.

 You don’t remember the free vanilla soft serve you had after lunch at Jason’s Deli because it’s ice cream.
-You probably remember the chocolate fondue you had after dinner at the Melting Pot, but not because it’s ice cream.
+You probably remember the chocolate fondue you had after dinner at the Melting Pot, but not because it’s dessert.

 … yeah I just wrote 900 words on ice cream and Warcraft.
 Come at me, bro.